cypress-io/eslint-plugin-cypress/README.md

 })
 ```

-You can also disable the rule for the next line:
+You can also disable a rule for the next line:

 ```js
 it('waits for a second', () => {